pixelit-project/PixelIt.Docs/src/iobroker.md

 # ioBroker

-This adapter allows you to send screen to the [Pixel It]() from ioBroker.
-It queries the optional sensors of [Pixel It]() , and the API of the [Pixel Gallery](tools.html#pixel-gallery) is also implemented in the adapter.
+This adapter allows you to send screen to the PixelIt from ioBroker.
+It queries the optional sensors of PixelIt , and the API of the [Pixel Gallery](tools.html#pixel-gallery) is also implemented in the adapter.

 ## Basic settings